ferebee/HIP/0000-return-to-hnt.md

 ## Summary

-If approved and implemented, this proposal would phase out the subnetwork tokens introduced through HIPs [51][hip-51], [52][hip-52], and [53][hip-53] (IOT and MOBILE) and revert to rewarding network participants directly in HNT.
-Additionally, HNT emissions allocated to HST holders would end, with emissions redirected to support Helium network builders.
-Finally, a portion of the unissued HNT (approximately 4.2 million) from the Helium L1 will be allocated to further incentivize participants.
+If approved and implemented, this proposal would phase out the subnetwork tokens introduced through HIPs [51][hip-51], [52][hip-52], and [53][hip-53] (IOT and MOBILE) and the network would return to rewarding participants directly in HNT.
+Additionally, HNT emissions allocated to HST holders would end and be redirected to the MOBILE treasury until the next halvening (August 1, 2025).
+Post halvening, these rewards will be issued, like existing emissions, to Hotspot owners and other network participants via the Utility Score.
+Finally, unissued HNT (approximately 4.2 million) from the Helium L1 would additionally fund the MOBILE treasury.

 Moving to a single token simplifies the Helium ecosystem, making it more understandable for current and future network builders and more accessible to crypto community at large.
 Using HNT as the sole reward currency also corrects the imbalances created by the treasury system.
-Specifically, MOBILE network participants would see immediate increases in the value of their rewards, while IOT participants’ rewards would continue to be supported as the network grows through ongoing community investment.
+Specifically, MOBILE network participants would see immediate increases in the value of their rewards, while IOT participants’ rewards would continue to be supported post-halvening as the network grows through ongoing community investment.

-Concerns of MOBILE token holders are addressed by a treasury supplement and concerns about ongoing IOT network rewards are managed through an increase in rewards.

 Overall, this proposal would increase rewards for current and future network participants of all networks.